|

 ends or form spherical or rugby football shaped molecules.

-- The nanotube molecule is held
+- The carbon nanotube molecule is held

 together by strong covalent